islco/sudo/source/_posts/2016-07-25-django-csv-exporter-the-one-that-does-it-all.md

 As part of our [SELFIE](https://getselfiemirror.com) project, we wanted to be able to export email lists and photo albums for clients.
 Since some events can include thousands of selfies, we needed to have an export mechanism that solved all 3 of the above problems.

 We started on our journey by tring to patch *Django import/export* to fix those three issues and keep it backwards compatible; that proved to be a very difficult task.
-We then reevaluated our needs and realized that on *SELFIE* and our other projects where we use *Django import/export*, we only needed csv files with simple functionality outside of that.
+We then reevaluated our needs and realized that on *SELFIE* and our other projects where we use *Django import/export*, we only needed CSV files with simple functionality outside of that.

 Enter the [Django CSV Exporter](https://github.com/istrategylabs/django-csv-exporter).
 Simple to use, and highly functional.
 Export a queryset with given parameters and get a link to the zip file emailed to you when it is ready.